-This reports the larger of either half the full pitch range or half the full roll range of sample points.
-For example, if the device is pitched $+10^{\circ}$ to -20° , and rolled $+25^{\circ}$ to -15° , the TiltRange value would be 20° (as derived from $[+25^{\circ} - \{-15^{\circ}\}]/2$).
-For Full Range Calibration and Hard Iron Only Calibration, this should be $\geq 45^{\circ}$.
+For a magnetic calibration, this reports the larger of either half the full-pitch range or half the full-roll range of sample points.
+For example, if the device is pitched +10° to -20°, and rolled +25° to -15°, the TiltRange value would be 20°, which represents half the roll range.
+For Full-Range Calibration and Hard-Iron-Only Calibration, this should be $\geq 45^{\circ}$.
 For 2D Calibration, ideally this should be $\sim 2^{\circ}$.
 For Limited Tilt Range Calibration the value should be as large a possible given the user's constraints.
+In the event of an aborted calibration the score will be 179.8_d, or in the event of an accel-only calibration the score will be 99.99_d.